matiasmane/BWA/README.md

 When called: This view is called when the user wants to discuss with the group or read messages.
 Parameters: username, discussion, friendship
 Output: Renders group page.

+Every page after login and register will have a nav bar on the top with icons and links for all the main pages.

+The templates needed in the website are:

+**Login**
+Renders the login page, which has fields for user name and password.
+Al-so has a link to registration page.

+**Register**
+Renders the registration page.
+User can input all the information that is needed and create an account.

+**Profile**
+Renders the profile page.
+Displays the user name, profile picture, status updates and their comments.

+**Settings**
+Renders the settings page.
+Displays which settings the user has.
+Offers options to change settings, password and some other information.

+**Friendships**
+Renders the friendships page.
+Displays user’s list of friends and possible requests.
+Also has a send request option where you can send a friend request to a user whose name you know.
+Requests: Displays pending requests and has a field for sending a new re-quest.

+**Discussions**
+Renders the discussions page.
+Shows discussions the user is part of.
+Of-fers an option to create a new discussion.
+Create discussion: Create a discussion and choose the participants.
+Discussion: Display the messages and their information in a specific discussion.

+**Events**
+Renders the events page.
+Shows upcoming events the user can take part in and the events the user has joined.
+Also offers an option to create a new event.
+Create event: Create an event and has field for all the necessary information.
+Event: Displays discussion and information of a specific event.

+**Groups**
+Renders the groups page.
+Displays the groups user is part of and the groups the user can join.
+Also offers an option to create a new group.
+Create group: Create a group and has field for all the necessary information.
+Group: Displays the discussion and the information of a specific group.

 ### Heroku deployment